Wednesday, September 24, 2014

 Writing your resume

 The resume is an honest and well thought out document that helps to showcase your education, skills and experience.
 Your resume shows your skills and experiences in a way that convinces the recruiter that you should get an interview.
 The resume is an important part of your job search and should be tailored to the specific job you are seeking.
 It should be free of typographical errors.
 It is best to limit the resume length to one page.
-The following resources will help you polish your resume Resume Writing guide and BBA Resume Template.
+The Resume Writing guide found on the Career Services page will help you polish your resume.

 Writing a cover letter